 - Raypak Millivolt Heater – This is very similar to the Digital heater except that it has a standing pilot light to provide ignition, uses a mechanical thermostat and has no diagnostics.

-- Raypak Heat Pumps – There are four series of heat pumps, the Compact Series, the Classic Series, the Specialty Series and the Quiet Series.
+- Raypak Heat Pumps – For 2019 Raypak have revised their lineup of heat pumps (details on the Raypak Heat Pump page) but most of those on sale are still the 2018 models – the Compact Series, the Classic Series, the Specialty Series and the Quiet Series.
 All feature a titanium heat exchanger to withstand corrosion.
 There is a choice of analog or digital controls but in both cases you can control pool and spa temperature separately.
 Some of the Specialty models can be switched into reverse to provide pool cooling in summer and also feature a defrost mode to prevent ice forming on the condenser.

 Of these Raypak pool heaters which is best for you?
 Well the first thing to decide is whether you want a gas heater or a heat pump.
 Assuming that getting electricity to the pool location is not a problem, a heat pump will be best if you keep your pool heated most of the season.
 Although the purchase price is higher than a gas heater, a heat pump has much lower running costs.
 You might prefer a gas heater if you only heat your pool occasionally because gas heaters are more powerful and can get a pool up to the required temperature more quickly.
 They are also cheaper to buy and if they are not used a great deal then this advantage will not be wiped out by the higher running costs.